bobbicodes/mecca/README.md

 Written completely in bash shell using simple scripts to generate waveforms and automagically stitch them together.

+# Installation

+Download the two files, bass.sh and synth.sh.
+The first one defines the bass notes and generates your samples, and the second one provides a keyboard interface.

 ## Dependencies
 MECCA uses [sox](http://sox.sourceforge.net/), the Swiss-Army Knife of audio manipulation.
 Your distro might already have it.
 If not: